 You should definitely eat something.
 If you have problems with fast digestion, consider meal consisted of source of simple sugars, and low in fats and protein like fruits.

 A post-workout meal

+You can, but you shouldn't.
+If yes, remember to make it up in the next meal.
 If after a workout it happens that you are weak or despite intense exercise you do not see a significant increase in muscle mass, you feel dizzy or you simply lack energy, you must analyze the caloric balance and composition of your post-workout meals.